Neirys/RadioKit/README.md

 NB : Behind the scene, `ROKRadio` works with a `ROKRequest` object which is the real one performing requests.

 ## Object mapping
 `RadioKit` provides you the capability to specify custom objects type as your query results.
-You only have to set the `trackMappingClass` property of a `ROKRadio` object.
+You only have to set the `mappingClass` property of a `ROKRadio` object.
 The only condition is that your custom class conforms to the `ROKTrack` protocol.
+Setting `mappingClass` property of a `ROKRadio` object is actually a proxy and will set the `mappingClass` of the backed `ROKRequest` object.

 ## Track comparison
 `ROKTrack` class provides methods to compare track using the `Levenshtein` algorithm (http://en.wikipedia.org/wiki/Levenshtein_distance). `ROKTrack` comparison methods need a 85% of matching in order to consider two tracks as the same.